ottonello/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
+Using the positive detections from each frame I created a heatmap, and using a buffer I stored the heatmaps from the last 6 frames.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+I then added those heatmaps app thresholded it to identify vehicle positions.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: